UserUnknownFactor/filetranslate_MVZ/README.md

 ### Plugin for translation of game texts from plain text DSV databases

-This RPG Maker MV/MZ plugin uses either a combined translation dictionary from `data/_combined.csv`, which uses `\n` as a replacement for newlines, or separate translations for each attribute and separate text line of data JSON from `data/{JSON name without extension}_{strings|attributes}.csv`, both with `source→translation[→context]` arrow separated format.
+This RPG Maker MV/MZ plugin uses either a combined translation dictionary from `data/_combined[_languagecode].csv`, which uses `\n` as a replacement for newlines, or separate translations for each attribute and separate text line of data JSON from `data/{JSON name without extension}[_languagecode]_{strings|attributes}.csv`, both with `source→translation[→context]` arrow separated format.

+If you want to translate images, just add their *unencrypted* translations to the `translated[_languagecode]` subdirectory in the same directory as the original image.
+Without [_languagecode] it'll be the default translation (English).

+The language configuration option appears in Options menu.

 *NOTES*:
 * Arrows (`→`), newlines and the escape character itself can be escaped with `¶` character.
-* Rows can be commented out by placing `//` before their original (this is ignored if the translation also starts with `//`).
+* Rows can be commented out by placing `//` before their original (ignored if the translation starts with `//` too).

-If you want to translate images, just add their unencrypted translations to the `translated` subdirectory of the same directory as the original image.
+* `_languagecode` is a 2-letter standard ISO code preceded by an underscore; currently only English (empty code) and Japanese (`_jp` code) are supported.
+Since the Python tool now creates only code-less files, the `_jp` code is considered the default language/untranslated.
+* To add a new, for example: `_ab` language, add it to `LANGUAGE_MAPPING` object, or to `Languages Data` plugin parameter, with `flagY` as y-coordinate anywhere within the desired flag in the `country_flags_32.png` spritesheet, and then put translated images in `translated_ab` and use csv files with the language code in them like `filename_ab_{strings|attributes}.csv` as described above.

 #### Plugin parameters: